pillar page - mobile

 Operators, also known as carriers, are businesses like Verizon, AT&T, Tata, Pure IP, and other global brands that provide telecommunications and calling services.

-Through the Operator Connect program, these operators can now provide—often discounted —calling plans to users of Teams Phone.
+Through the Operator Connect program, these operators can now provide - often discounted - calling plans to users of Teams Phone.

 It’s important to note early on that to benefit from Operator Connect, or any calling package like Direct Routing or Microsoft Calling Plan, users must first have a Teams Phone license.
 Without the ability to make and receive external PSTN calls, there is no use for a calling package.